 Like Oura, Fitbit has participated in a raft of validated sleep studies and has long led the way in terms of accuracy and analysis of sleep from the wrist.

 All of Fitbit's trackers and smartwatches offer automatic sleep monitoring – and those that track heart rate will provide extra layers of data with better accuracy.

 All of this data combines so Fitbit can create a single Sleep Score, based on aspects like heart rate and sleep stages.

-Fitbit can track sleep duration, time taken to fall asleep and as well as those key sleep stages of deep, REM and light sleep.
+Fitbit can track sleep duration, the time taken to fall asleep, as well as those key sleep stages of deep, REM, and light sleep.
 Fitbit also counts the time spent awake or restless periods during that sleep time, so it gives a much harsher assessment of your night's activity.

-And the previously dormant SpO2 to offer richer insights and even help detect signs associated with sleep disorders like sleep apnea.
-That is delivered via the Estimated Oxygen Variability graph which is found in your sleep analysis, if you have a newer Fitbit device like the Charge 5 or Versa 4.
+And the previously dormant SpO2 offers richer insights and even helps detect signs associated with sleep disorders like sleep apnea.
+That is delivered via the Estimated Oxygen Variability graph which is found in your sleep analysis if you have a newer Fitbit device like the Charge 5 or Versa 4.

 Fitbit sleep tracking data:

 When it comes to battery life, most Fitbits offer a week of battery life.
 When you factor in features like GPS and continuous heart rate monitoring, that does impact that performance.
 Generally, though, you're looking at 5-7 days across its range.

 Fitbit's latest smartwatches also offer a quick-charging feature that can get you through a day's play with a 12-minute charge.

 On paper, the latest Oura Ring should get you up to 7 days of battery life, but if you're wearing it continuously we'd say it's more like 2-3 days max.
 Especially now that the power-hungry SpO2 sensor has been turned on.